JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 Victor looked back as he wished to see the lady's expression, but it was impossible to read under all the gloop.
 Indeed, not a patch of her was left without smatterings of white-green slime.

 Nellie did manage a fleeting glance backwards.
 Through her poor eyesight, she thought she saw the little boy walk towards the lady and offer her a tissue to wipe her face.
-In that moment, she remembered what Victor had said about some people not all being bad.
+In that moment, she remembered what Victor had said about people not all being bad.
 Flying through the air, she considered the people she had met and realised they weren't too different from mice after all: some heroic, some villainous, some kind, and probably lots in between.
 The only real difference, is that they are an awful lot bigger.

 <!--break-->

 ![](/img/p38-med.jpg)

 Feeling tired, and aware that Victor had a lot of catching up to do with his flock, she asked her friend to fly her home.
-Victor promised to take Nellie on trips out into the outside world, and cooed goodbye.
+Victor promised to take Nellie on trips into the outside world, and cooed goodbye.

 <!--break-->